qunitjs/qunit/docs/upgrade-guide-2.x.md

 ### Renamed `QUnit.jsDump` to `QUnit.dump`

 Originally `jsDump` was a standalone library imported into QUnit.
 It has since evolved further within the library.
 To reflect that, the property was renamed to [`QUnit.dump.parse`](./api/extension/QUnit.dump.parse.md).
-This should only affect custom reporter code, not regular testsuites.
+This should only affect custom reporter code, not regular test suites.

 Before: